rinov/Gryphon/README.md

             * e.g. your Model class is `Message`
             */

-            let message: Message = response // This is ok because response is NOT optional type print(response.result) // This is ok because response have already object mapping
+            let message: Message = response // This is ok because response is NOT optional type. print(response.result) // This is ok because response has already object mapping.

         }

-        // If the response is **INVALID**, This will be called.
+        // If the response is INVALID, this will be called.
         .failure { error in

-            // Check the reason of error
+            // Check the reason of error.
             print(error)

         }